thomasabishop/eolas/Programming_Languages/Shell/Test_values_in_Bash.md

 -a FILE        True if file exists.
 -d FILE        True if file is a directory.
 -e FILE        True if file exists.
--h FILE        True if file is a symbolic link.z
+-h FILE        True if file is a symbolic link
 -s FILE        True if file exists and is not empty.
 -N FILE        True if the file has been modified since it was last read.
 ```